iainelder/sceptre-dev-notes/dev-notes/update-asg-hook.md

 Proposal:

-* add another mapping to pyproject.toml to support the documented name
+* Add another mapping to pyproject.toml to support the documented name.
-* deprecate the old name
+* Deprecate the old name.
-* really remove it in the next major version
+* Remove it in the next major version.